hxwang/SmartGridSummary/topics/file/privacy.md

   - In addition, the measure whether S and v are drawn from the same distribution by using **Kolmogorov-Smirnov (KS)** test, the misfit is denoted as p_s
   - Finally, the privacy quatification is p_m * p_s
   - Comments
-    - This approach measure the information leakage.
+    - This approach measures the information leakage.
 However, it can not directly be applied to smart grid privacy leakage.
-Since the privacy leakage is actually related to the detecting mechanism.
-It is not clear how entropy can corresponds to the information leakage.
+Since the privacy leakage is in fact related to the detecting mechanism.
+It is not clear how the entropy corresponds to the information leakage.